JuanVCS/chocolate-doom/README.Vita.md

 You can specify custom command line parameters in a [response file](https://doomwiki.org/wiki/Parameter#.40), then load it using the `Override response file` option.
 Don't forget to select the correct game.

+By popular request some of the static render limits (`MAXVISPLANES`, `MAXVISSPRITES`, `MAXDRAWSEGS`) have been quadrupled in this fork to accomodate for SIGIL.

 ## Credits
 - [these people](https://github.com/chocolate-doom/chocolate-doom/blob/master/AUTHORS) for Chocolate Doom itself;
 - Vita SDK Team for the Vita SDK;